EgoExo++: Integrating On-demand Exocentric Visuals with 2.5D Ground Surface Estimation for Interactive Teleoperation of Underwater ROVs: EgoExo++: Problem Formulation

-We formulate the Ego-to-Exo problem as a 3D geometric algorithm that involves generating an on-demand EOB (Eye On the Back) view, and then projecting the robot on it for an augmented rendering of the scene; see Fig.~\ref{fig:models}.
+We formulate the EgoExo++ problem as a 3D geometric algorithm that involves generating an on-demand EOB view, reconstructing the ground surface, and then projecting the ROV model both on 2D and 2.5D context for augmented rendering of the scene; see Figure~\ref{fig:models}.
 The proposed method has the following computational components.